mr-vk10/mr-vk10/README.md

 ## I'm a Developer!!

-- 🏢 I'm currently working as a Java Developer in TCS.
+- 🏢 I'm currently working as a Java Developer in IBM.
 - 🔭 My current focus is improving my problem solving muscle using DSA.
 - 🌱 I’m currently learning ML Algos.
 - ⚡ Fun fact: I like driving, chess, videogames and procrastinating.